Dive Sites: Mexico Rocks and Mexico Rocks Canyon

 If you feel that diving in and of itself is a glimpse into a whole different world, wait until you try it in the dark.
 As the sun sets, there is a changing of the guard out on the reef as most of the marine life you have been seeing on your dives find cozy hideaways to spend the night and the nocturnal species begin to stir.
 The dive site is at Hol Chan where there is a maximum depth of 30 feet and underwater lights are provided.

-Mainland tour: Xunantunich Mayan Site and Cave Tubing
+Mainland tour: Xunantunich Maya Site and Cave Tubing

 Located close to the western Guatemala border, Xunantunich, meaning “maiden of the rock” or “stone woman,” features the country’s 2nd tallest structure, El Castillo, rising 130 feet.
 During its prime, Xunantunich served as a Maya civic ceremonial center and is known for its Eastern frieze depicting symbols of Maya astronomy and cosmology.
 Your tour of Xunantunich will be led by a knowledgeable guide and will include the history of the location, importance of each structure, and insights into why the Mayas fled this site.
 Should you be brave enough to venture to the top of El Castillo, you will be rewarded with sweeping views all the way to Guatemala.